Jicama Corn Black Bean Salad

 cut up ingredients for jicama salad on a cutting bowl with salad dressing ingredients in individual glass measuring cups.

-• Jicama: This is the signature ingredient that carries a lot of the texture profile in addition to providing a subtle background flavor that allows all of the others to shine.
-If you can’t find jicama at your local grocery store, you could substitute with granny smith apples, but you may want to add a touch more salt and cut back on the lime juice to balance out the sweetness and acid.
-Parsnip is another substitute, in which case add a little bit more lime juice.
+• Jicama: This is the signature ingredient that carries a lot of the texture profile and provides a subtle background flavor that allows all others to shine.
+If you can’t find jicama at your local grocery store, you could substitute with granny smith apples, but you may want to add more salt and cut back on the lime juice to balance the sweetness and acid.
+Parsnip is another substitute, but add a bit more lime juice.

-• Fire-Roasted Corn: We use frozen fire roasted corn kernels that we found in our local grocery store.
-If you’ve got fresh corn on the cob available, take it outside and grill it first to get some of the fire-roasted flavor that helps it stand out in this salad.
-Or you could spread out frozen corn on a sheet pan and roast them under already-heated broiler for a couple of minutes to get some caramelization without over-cooking the rest of the kernels.
+• Fire-Roasted Corn: We use frozen fire-roasted corn kernels that we found in our local grocery store.
+If you’ve got fresh corn on the cob, take it outside and grill it first to get some fire-roasted flavor that helps it stand out in this salad.
+Or you could spread frozen corn on a sheet pan and roast them under an already-heated broiler for a couple of minutes to get some caramelization without over-cooking the rest of the kernels.

-• Black Beans: This is our favorite bean for this salad, both for its visual contrast as well as its subtle, earthy flavor.
-We used canned black beans but you could also cook dried beans the night before and allow them to cool in the refrigerator overnight.
-Other options that would work include kidney, pinto or adzuki beans.
+• Black Beans: This is our favorite bean for this salad for its visual contrast and subtle, earthy flavor.
+We used canned black beans, but you could also cook dried beans the night before and allow them to cool in the refrigerator overnight.
+Other options that would work include kidney, pinto, or adzuki beans.

 • Grape Tomatoes: These flavorful tomatoes are available throughout the year as they’re easily grown in greenhouses.
 It’s easy to quarter them for the perfect size to add to any salad.
 You can also look for any local, in-season options that may require a bit more work to dice, but you’ll be rewarded in flavor.

-• Bell Peppers: In this recipe we used red bell peppers, but orange or yellow would also work well.
+• Bell Peppers: We used red bell peppers in this recipe, but orange or yellow would also work well.
 Green bell peppers can be substituted, but you’d be missing some of the sweetness found in the other varieties.
-We included a jalapeño for a little spice, but you could just use poblano pepper.
+We included a jalapeño for a little spice, but you could use poblano pepper.

 jicama salad in a bowl with chips.